xamionex/PSNorthstarWatcher/README.md

 Please change the start variables before you run.
 # Folder setup
 Place those files before your Titanfall2 folders.
 Also make sure your Titanfall folders are numered correctly
+# AHK Files
+These are used for some weird workaround when the server spits message boxes.
+You need to compile them first.